Konsistent Konsistent Konsistent

 What is retaliation in the workplace?

-This is a question that many workers may have, especially if they have experienced retaliation for reporting workplace misconduct or voicing concerns about safety violations.
-In general, retaliation in the workplace refers to any type of negative action taken against an employee as a result of their engagement in legal and/or protected activities, such as speaking out against discrimination or harassment, filing a discrimination or harassment claim, or participating in an investigation into workplace misconduct.
+In general, retaliation in the workplace refers to any type of negative action taken against an employee as a result of their engagement in legal and/or protected activities.
+This includes speaking out against discrimination or harassment, filing a discrimination or harassment claim, or participating in an investigation into workplace misconduct.

 Some common types of retaliation that workers may experience include termination, demotion, reduction of pay or hours, negative performance reviews or evaluations, and other forms of retaliation designed to harass and intimidate the employee.
-While retaliation can take many different forms, it is always illegal under federal and state laws, and any worker who experiences retaliation in the workplace should seek legal guidance from an experienced employment attorney.

 If you are concerned about retaliation in your workplace, it is important to understand the signs of retaliation, as well as your legal rights.